Thank you and congratulations for using Modern theme by WebMan Design!

 Displays a full post content as a quote, styled with accent colors.
 Also displays a post featured image if set.

 You can use a cite HTML tag (inside a blockquote tag) to set the quote source.
 This way you can use any inline HTML to set the quote source.
+Alternatively, you can set the quote source as a quote_source custom field, but there is no HTML allowed here.
+Finally, if none of these are set, the post title is displayed as quote source.

 Status post

 Status post format displays a whole post content in posts list.
-It is a short status update, similar to a Twitter status update.
+It is a short status update, similar to a X/Twitter status update.
 You can also set a post featured image, or the post author Gravatar will be displayed instead.

 Video post